x-datascience-datacamp/datacamp-master/README.md

 ### Instructors:

-- [Alexandre Gramfort](http://alexandre.gramfort.net) (alexandre.gramfort@inria.fr)
 - [Thomas Moreau](https://tommoral.github.io/about.html) (thomas.moreau@inria.fr)
 - [Pedro L. C. Rodrigues](https://plcrodrigues.github.io/) (pedro.rodrigues@inria.fr)

 ### Location

-The course will be during the week from Dec 18 to Dec 22 in person.
+The course will be during the week from Dec 16 to Dec 20 2024 in person.

-To join the discord channel use this [URL](https://discord.gg/Y3sehfFM).
+To join the discord channel use this [URL](TODO).

 On GitHub you have some of the teaching materials at: https://github.com/x-datascience-datacamp